 - Optimizing supply chains.

 These technologies are shaping the present and the future of manufacturing industry.
-Therefore, manufacturers are expected to increase their investments in digital technologies that will help them improve operational efficiency, address workforce issues and geopolitical uncertainty, and provide them with growth opportunities.
+Therefore, manufacturers are expected to increase their investments in digital technologies and smart materials that will help them improve operational efficiency, address workforce issues and geopolitical uncertainty, and provide them with growth opportunities.
+So, these IT trends in manufacturing will persist in 2026.

 Conclusion